Adrian Del Castillo: Professional career

-Del Castillo was selected by the Arizona Diamondbacks in the second round with the 67th overall selection of the 2021 Major League Baseball draft.
+The Arizona Diamondbacks selected Del Castillo in the second round, with the 67th overall selection, of the 2021 Major League Baseball draft.
 He signed with the club for a $1 million signing bonus.
 To begin his professional career, he was assigned to the Rookie-level Arizona Complex League Diamondbacks before being promoted to the Visalia Rawhide of the Low-A West after two games.
-Over 24 games for the 2021 season, Del Castillo slashed .265/.367/.422 with one home run, 14 RBIs, and six doubles.
+Over 24 games for the 2021 season, Del Castillo slashed .265/.367/.422 with one home run, 14 RBI, and six doubles.

-Del Castillo was assigned to the Hillsboro Hops of the High-A Northwest League to begin the 2022 season, but also played briefly with the Arizona Complex League Diamondbacks and Visalia.
-Over 86 games between the three teams, he batted .210 with seven home runs and 31 RBIs.
+Del Castillo was assigned to the Hillsboro Hops of the High-A Northwest League to begin the 2022 season, but also played briefly with the ACL Diamondbacks and Visalia.
+Over 86 games between the three teams, he batted .210 with seven home runs and 31 RBI.
+Del Castillo opened the 2023 season with the Amarillo Sod Poodles of the Double-A Texas League and was promoted to the Reno Aces of the Triple-A Pacific Coast League in mid-July.
+Over 100 games, he hit .263 with 14 home runs and 68 RBI.

+Del Castillo was assigned to Reno to open the 2024 season.
+In 100 games for Reno, he batted .319/.403/.608 with 24 home runs and 70 RBI.
+On August 6, 2024, Del Castillo was selected to the 40-man roster and promoted to the major leagues for the first time.
+On August 9, against the Philadelphia Phillies, Del Castillo became the first Diamondbacks player in franchise history to have a walk-off home run as their first in the major leagues.
+On August 18 against the Tampa Bay Rays, Del Castillo hit a three-run home run that tied the game in the ninth, but the Diamondbacks lost in extra innings.
+The next day against the Miami Marlins, Del Castillo hit his first career grand slam and recorded 6 RBI in front of his friends and family in his hometown of Miami.
+In 25 games during his rookie campaign, Del Castillo slashed .313/.368/.525 with four home runs and 19 RBI.
+After the season, he won the Pacific Coast League Most Valuable Player Award.

+Del Castillo was optioned to Triple-A Reno to begin the 2025 season.